-To enhance the website, we sometimes embed photos and video content from websites such as Flickr and YouTube.
+To enhance the website, we sometimes embed photos and video content from websites such as YouTube.
 Pages with this embedded content may present cookies from these websites.

 We don't control the dissemination of these cookies.
 You should check the relevant third party website for more information about these.

 No personal information is disclosed to third parties (unless specifically stated otherwise) and is held under the provisions of the Data Protection Act.

 You have the opportunity to set your computer to accept all cookies, to notify you when a cookie is issued, or not to receive cookies at any time.
 The way in which you do this depends upon the web browser which you use.
 Please refer to the "Help" function for your browser.

 If you accept cookies, they may remain on your computer for many years, unless you delete them.